 SIDNEY GENDRON

-This story emerged through a long-form conversation, shaped over time through listening, reflection, and careful narrative development.
+This story comes from a long-form conversation, shaped through listening.

 Sid didn’t grow up with his family history clearly laid out.

 What he inherited was something else.
 Silence.
 Work.
-A sense that some things were carried quietly, because that was safer.
+A sense that some things were carried quietly, because it was safer.

 He didn’t learn the full story until much later.